scrffy/FitnessProgram/workouts/week5-cardio.md

 order: 1
 week: 5
 ---
-Week 5 - 600m Swim:
+Week 5 - Swim:

 As you can see in the title this week we're back around to our swim.
 As always, there are alternatives below if you don't have access to a pool/don't want to swim!

-I've kept the swim workout the same.
-I know how hard swimming is for most (unless you're already an unreal swimmer) so I've decided not to increase the distance.
-If you found the first week's easy then feel free to add in some more of the slow/power laps!
-If you found it too hard then contact me directly and we can work on an easy program for you!
+If you're swimming this week then I want you to think back to Week 1.
+How hard was the workout that you chose?
+If you went easy was it too easy?
+If you went intermediate was it to easy?
+If so, I want you to push yourself and do the harder version of the workout (if possible).
+If you found the easy one hard then that's fine, it takes a while to build up your swimming stamina.
+As long as you're doing your best to push your body and get your heart rate up then I'm both happy for you and proud of you!

 Tips